Keyboard shortcuts

 Phymes incorporates decomposition of hyperedges.
 Tasks are composed of processes that iteratively operate over streams of subject messages.
 The chaining of processors enables the representation of complex computational graphs.
 The streaming of messages enables the scaling to massive data sets that do not fit into memory on a single node.
 The computation over streaming messages enables parallel and Asynchronous execution of tasks at each superstep.

 Phymes provides the algorithmic basis and computational framework for implementing efficient and scalable algorithms for decision science, simulation, data science, and machine learning.
-In particular, phymes provides a cross platform, secure, performant, and transparent Agentic AI framework with support for complex ETL and data science function calls.
+In particular, phymes provides a cross platform, secure, performant, and transparent Agentic AI framework with support for complex Data and data science function calls.

 Phymes glossary